charlatane/chrome-extension/README.md

 ## Documentation

-Here is the link ti [Google's Official Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/) which helped me creating this project
+Here is the link to [Chrome's Official Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/) which helped me creating this project

 ## Run Locally